tasmota/docs/docs/Thermostat.md

 ### Ramp-Up controller main parameters

 #### Temperature delta to get into "Ramp-Up" mode
-When the controller is configured in Hybrid mode (default), the control strategy will be a mix-up between "Ramp-Up" (for big deltas between room temperature and setpoint) and PI (around the setpoint).
-The following parameter can be set to define at above which delta temperature between measured and setpoint the "Ramp-Up" controller shall be active:
+When the controller is configured in Hybrid mode (default), the control strategy will be a mix  between "Ramp-Up" (for big deltas between room temperature and setpoint) and PI (around the setpoint).
+The following parameter can be set to define the delta temperature (between measured and setpoint) above which the "Ramp-Up" controller will be active:

 ```
-cmnd/Tasmota_Name/TEMPRUPDELTINSET 30
+cmnd/Tasmota_Name/TEMPRUPDELTINSET 0.3
 ```

 The default value is 0.4°C.